lastefoto-ee/lastefoto-ee.github.io/content/en/privacy.md

 The collection of the user's personal data can occur in the following ways:

 - when sending contact information (including name, email address) on our website;
-- when filling out a questionnaire related to a photo session;
+- when filling out a questionnaire related to a photo shoot;
 - when using the website from customer account information or using cookies;
 - when making a purchase or order in our online store, storing personal contact information or information about purchasing preferences.